GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 Now we have a user able to get through a door, were going to limit the time the user can use that door.

-To get started, we're going to ammend the rules for our test user to allow them only to use the door between 9AM and 5PM using an [inline time](../Entities/AccessControlUser.md#inlinetime) permission gate.
+To get started, we're going to amend the rules for our test user to allow them only to use the door between 9AM and 5PM using an [inline time](../Entities/AccessControlUser.md#inlinetime) permission gate.

 ```json
 {